 It can be frustrating to have red tape to cut through on your route to solar, but building permits are usually fairly easy to come by.

-It is also worth remembering that though these regulations may seem unfair, they are their to protect the general public, including you, from any harm.
+It is also worth remembering that though these regulations may seem unfair, they are there to protect the general public, including you, from any harm.